ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 In an addon, packages are installed in both dependencies and devDependencies:

 - the addon's dependencies are installed as dependencies
-- the `dummy app` dependencies are installed as devDependencies
+- dependencies that are only used for the `dummy app` are installed as `devDependencies`

 The partial package.json example below is from the [`ember-c3`](https://github.com/Glavin001/ember-c3) addon, which is a wrapper for the [C3.js Graph Library](https://c3js.org/).